 The Power of “Thanks”

-At CIO.com, Jennifer Lonoff Schif offers “9 Ways to Keep Employees Motivated and Productive During the Holidays,” and some of these tips work after the holidays.
+At CIO.com, Jennifer Lonoff Schif offers some tips that work after the holidays.

 She cites Eric Mosley, CEO of Globoforce,

 “In workplace culture, the power of thanks is too often overlooked.
 When employees are thanked for a job well done, they are motivated and inspired to do great work; they are driven to surpass company goals; and they are happier and more committed to their employer,” he says. “ … there is a demonstrable link between thanks and motivation: 86% of employees say that being recognized motivates them in their job.
 So thank your employees for a job well done. … The positive effect will be palpable.”

 Kara Simon, general manager, 3Cheers Recognition & Rewards, gives the thank-you note a second vote.